Home | About USIG | What's New | Events

 1. General Activities

 Public associations, with the exception of specialized organizations such as trade unions and political associations, have virtually no restrictions on the activities they may pursue as their primary objectives (Article 5, Law on Public Associations), including mutual benefit activities (Article 6(1), NCO Law, and Article 8, Law on Public Associations).
 All foundations are required to engage in public benefit activities (Article 118(1), Civil Code, Article 7(1), NCO Law, and Article 10, Law on Public Associations).
-The primary activities of institutions are broadly defined as any social, cultural or other activities of a not-for-profit nature (Article 120, Civil Code, Article 9, NCO Law, and Article 11, Law on Public Associations).
+The primary activities of institutions are broadly defined as any social, cultural or other activities of a not-for-profit nature (Article 120, Civil Code; Article 9, NCO Law; and Article 11, Law on Public Associations).
 Charities are required to promote at least one of the enumerated charitable activities indicated in the law (Article 2, Charities Law).

 An NCO may generate profit from economic activities provided that (i) profit-making activities are a secondary objective of the NCO, and (ii) the profits are applied to pursuing the NCO's not-for-profit purposes (Article 50(3), Civil Code, and Article 24, NCO Law).
 Registration as a charity does not affect or limit the right of an NCO to engage in economic activities (Article 12, Charities Law).